kliao-tala/pyltv/README.md

 forecast models.

 **models.py** contains the forecasting models.
 Each model is created as its own class and has different logic built in to forecast each data field.
 Each model class also contains a backtesting functionality.
+The current model in production is *ARLTCatBoost*.

 **config.py** contains various constants and model parameters required for some forecasting models.
 Values such as max survival, opex rates, and late fees can be specified here.